 - Cranial - Affects any of the twelve cranial nerves.

 - Autonomic - Affects the nerves responsible for the involuntary nervous system, including circulation, digestion, bowel, bladder, sexual response, and perspiration.

 - Focal - Restricted to one nerve, group of nerves or area of the body.

 Depending on the nerve or group of nerves that have been damaged, the experience with neuropathy can vary widely, which is why we recommend that you work closely with a healthcare professional to ensure that you can manage your symptoms.

 What Causes Neuropathy?

 Nerve damage can be traced back to any number of diseases, injuries, infections, and deficiencies.
 Diabetes is one of the most common conditions related to neuropathy.
-Because this relation is so common, many diabetics that suffer from neuropathy will often refer to the condition as "diabetic neuropathy."
+Because this relation is so common, many diabetics that suffer from this disorder will often refer to the condition as "diabetic neuropathy."
 If you are diabetic, the risk of developing neuropathy increases as you age and with the duration of your diabetes.
-However, diabetes is far from the only condition that can lead to neuropathy.
+However, diabetes is far from the only condition that can lead to this condition.
 In addition to diabetes, you can experience nerve damage from:

 - Vitamin deficiencies